 4. Create Multiple Headlines – Come up with at least 3 – 5 titles for your post and then select the one that fits the best.
 You can also check these viral headline examples to come up with CTR boosting titles.

-5. Test Your Headlines – After coming up with a bunch of titles, you can test each headline using tools like IsItWP Headline Analyzer.
-It gives you an overall score and points out areas of improvement, like headline length, emotional words, and sentiment.
+5. Test Your Headlines – After coming up with a bunch of titles, you can test each headline using MonsterInsights Headline Analyzer in your WordPress editor.
+It gives you an overall score and points out areas of improvement, like headline length, emotional words, sentiment, and more.

 6. Keep Your Title Lengths Under 65 Characters – If your titles exceed the character limit (65 characters), search engines will cut them off from the end.
 Incomplete titles fail to capture users’ attention and result in low CTR.
 So, make sure your headlines are within the limit.